 It is very contagious.
 Here is all you need to...

 People planning to travel to countries where hepatitis is widespread are advised to have vaccinations before leaving.
 Immune serum globulin may prevent infection from some types of hepatitis after exposure if administered within a certain time frame.

 To prevent the spread of hepatitis B, avoid exposure to infectious blood or body fluids.
 Do not have intimate contact or share razors, scissors, nail files, toothbrushes, or needles with anyone who has the disease.
 If you suspect that you have been exposed to hepatitis B, you should receive immune serum globulin and vaccinations for the viruses as soon as possible.
-In the U.S., all children are advised to receive a hepatitis B vaccine before starting school.
+In the U.S., all children are advised to receive a series of hepatitis B vaccine before starting school.
 The hepatitis A vaccine is also recommended for children in areas with high prevalence of the disease.
 There is currently no vaccine against hepatitis C.

 American Academy of Family Physicians.